 RNX composite propellant, October 6, 2002.

-As a testament to the feasibility of this propellant, an indiginous version of RNX propellant has been commercially produced in South Africa for the hobby rocket market, for a number of years now, and has proven to be very successful in popularizing high power rocketry in that country.
+As a testament to the feasibility of this propellant, an indigenous version of RNX propellant has been commercially produced in South Africa for the hobby rocket market, for a number of years now, and has proven to be very successful in popularizing high power rocketry in that country.

 Back to RNX Index Page